alfusinigoj/windows-kube-samples/README.md

 * **asp-with-oledb** A classic ASP project that connects to a SQL Server database via OLEDB

-* **asp-with-odbc** A classic ASP project that connects to a SQL Server database via ODBC with a DSN configured at the system level.
+* **asp-with-odbc** A classic ASP project that connects to a SQL Server database via ODBC with a DSN configured at the system level